"Sometimes the only way to truly understand is to understand you can not understand."

 “I know!
 I won’t give you the satisfaction of doing it for me!”

-“If you cooperate, then no one will get hurt.”
+“If you cooperate, then you will not be hurt.”

 I was still in complete denial.
 “How can this be?
 This is impossible!
 You’re…you’re supposed to be—”